mydobie/skipMenu/README.md

 # Developing

-If you want to modify how the menu works, the following section describes how to setup the development tools.
+If you want to modify how the menu works or build a custom CSS file, the following section describes how to setup the development tools.
 Pull requests are always welcome.

 ## Get me started:

 At the root of the project run the following commands in a terminal to verify you can perform all the development tasks:

 1. Verify node is installed => `node -v`.
 Ensure that it is version listed in the `engines` section of the `package.json` file.
-1. Install dependencies => `npm run i`
+1. Install dependencies => `npm i`
 1. Verify you can check for lint errors => `npm run lint`
-1. Verify you can run the tests => `npm run cypress` Note: this will open cypress, but the tests will fail.
+1. Verify you can start Cypress => `npm run cypress` Note: this will open cypress, but the tests will fail.
 See testing section below.
 1. Verify you can check for security advisories => `npm run npmAudit`
 1. Verify you can build the files in watch mode => `npm run build:watch`